top of page

 (You can see more of this design thinking in the images below—the non-bolded text next to the Figma frames is mine.)

-The hi-fidelity wireframes
+Our hi-fidelity wireframes

 UX writing